12 High-Fiber Foods for Bloating Relief

 12. Psyllium Husk

-What to Avoid When You’re Bloated
+What to Avoid When Bloating Is Already Present

 How Gut Bacteria Respond to Different Fibers